 FINRA requires that the issuer have at least 25 shareholders who hold either registered shares or with respect to Pink Sheet listed issuers, shares that have been held by non-affiliate investors for twelve months.
 These shares in the aggregate should represent at least 10% of the issuer’s outstanding securities and are often referred to as the “Float.”
 A market maker must sponsor and file the issuer’s Form 211 (“211”) with FINRA.
 After which, FINRA conducts a review and may provide comments for the sponsor to address.
 Upon receipt of confirmation that all comments have been answered satisfactorily, a ticker symbol is assigned and the issuers’ securities are publicly traded.

-Any private company seeking to have its securities publicly traded should proceed with caution when considering whether to engage in a Reverse Merger.
-Similarly, investors should proceed with caution when considering whether to invest in reverse merger companies.
+Any private company going public should proceed with caution when considering engaging in a Reverse Merger.
+Similarly, investors should proceed with caution when considering whether to invest in Companies Reverse Mergers.
 Many Reverse Merger issuers either fail or struggle to remain viable.
-In light of these considerations, private companies should consult a qualified and independent securities attorney to perform thorough research and due diligience before engaging in a Reverse Merger.
+In light of these considerations, private companies should consult a qualified and independent securities attorney to perform thorough research and due diligence before engaging in a Reverse Merger.

-For further information about this article, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 201 S, Boca Raton Florida, (561) 416-8956, by email at email@example.com or visit www.gopublic101.com.
+For further information about this article, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton Florida, (561) 416-8956, by email at [email protected] or visit www.gopublic101.com.
 This memorandum is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute, legal and compliance advice on any specific matter, nor does this message create an attorney-client relationship.
-For more information concerning the rules and regulations affecting the use of Rule 144, Form 8K, FINRA Rule 6490, Rule 506 private placement offerings, Regulation A, Rule 504 offerings, Rule 144, SEC reporting requirements, SEC registration on Form S-1 and Form 10, Pink Sheet listing, OTCBB and OTC Markets disclosure requirements, DTC Chills, Global Locks, reverse mergers, public shells, go public direct transactions and direct public offerings or please contact Hamilton and Associates at (561) 416-8956 or by email a firstname.lastname@example.org.
+For more information concerning the rules and regulations affecting the use of Rule 144, Form 8K, FINRA Rule 6490, Rule 506 private placement offerings, Regulation A, Rule 504 offerings, SEC reporting requirements, SEC registration on Form S-1 and Form 10, Pink Sheet listing, OTCBB and OTC Markets disclosure requirements, DTC Chills, Global Locks, reverse mergers, public shells, go public direct transactions and direct public offerings please contact Hamilton and Associates at (561) 416-8956 or by email at [email protected].
 Please note that the prior results discussed herein do not guarantee similar outcomes.